Header

 Notice that the header tab is split into upper and lower panels:

-Please refer to your API documentation for specific guidance about what values need to be passed in authentication headers.
+Please refer to your API documentation for guidance on what values need to be passed in authentication headers.

 Required parameters